wealthica/wealthica-sdk-js/README.md

   // required for Wealthica Connect drop-in widget, but already handled by the SDK when calling
   // `user.connect()` (defaults to `window.location.origin`).
   // https://wealthica.com/docs/#connect-url-parameters
-  accountId: 'ACCOUNT_ID',
+  institutionId: 'INSTITUTION_ID',
-  // Pass accountId to re-connect an existing account that has expired/revoked credentials
+  // Pass institutionId to re-connect an existing institution that has expired/revoked credentials
   origin: 'YOUR_SITE_ORIGIN',
   state: 'YOUR_APP_STATE', // optional
   lang: 'en', // optional (en | es | fr | it), 'en' by default